-4.2 Moderation
+5.2 Moderation

-In the moderation phase, we ensured that the subjects felt comfortable, respected and free to expose their opinions [14].
+In the moderation phase, it was ensured that the subjects felt comfortable, respected and free to expose their opinions [18].
 To achieve this goal, a script was followed as a guide.
 This script presents a welcome message to the subjects, the instructions on the "Informed Consent Term", the completion of the profile questionnaire and the printed documents that would be used during the session3.